ciricc/easyvk/README.md

   * isFriend method, which help you check that user is friend for other user
   * getAllFriendsList method
   * userFollowed method, which help you check that user is subscribed on other user
-  * encodeHtml method cal encode symbols from & amp; to &
+  * encodeHtml method can encode symbols from & amp; to &

 ### Installation
 I am using npmjs.org for storage my SDK.
 So, if you want to install my SDK on your project you can use this command